Virginia Tech® home

 Roommates

 Living somewhere new and sharing life with new people is one of the most exciting aspects of coming to college.
 When you fill out your housing and dining contract, you establish your priority for selecting your housing assignment.
-The earlier you submit, the earlier your timeslot for room selection.
+The earlier you submit, the earlier your time slot for room selection.
 You can also search and mutually request another student to be your roommate so that you can go into the room selection process together.

 Check out this advice about living with a roommate, suitemates, or hallmates.